php-workx/skypilot/docs/source/serving/sky-serve.rst

   serve:
     # NOTE: these settings only take effect for a new SkyServe controller, not if
     # you have an existing one.

+    # Safety guard to prevent runaway spend when replicas get stuck in
+    # non-terminal states.
+When enabled, SkyServe will refuse to launch new
+    # replicas if the service is already at its configured max capacity.
+    #
+    # Default: false.
+    strict_max_capacity: true

     controller:
       # Enable high availability mode for the controller (optional).
       #